-A meningioma is a tumor that arises from the meninges — the membranes that surround your brain and spinal cord.
-Although not technically a brain tumor, it is included in this category because it may compress or squeeze the adjacent brain, nerves and vessels.
+A meningioma is a tumor that grows from the membranes that surround the brain and spinal cord, called the meninges.
+A meningioma is not a brain tumor, but it may press on the nearby brain, nerves and vessels.
 Meningioma is the most common type of tumor that forms in the head.

-Meningiomas occur more commonly in women and are often discovered at older ages, but may occur at any age.
+Meningiomas occur more often in women.
+They're often found at older ages.
+But they can happen at any age.

-- Hearing loss or ringing in the ears
+- Hearing loss or ringing in the ears.

-- Memory loss
+- Memory loss.

-- Loss of smell
+- Loss of smell.

-- Weakness in your arms or legs
+- Weakness in the arms or legs.

 When to see a doctor

 Most symptoms of a meningioma come on slowly.
 But sometimes a meningioma needs care right away.